youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 | A | -> | D |

 ## post 4.13
 AppArmor replaced the profile* stored in the task_ctx stored off the cred with a label*.

+task -> cred -> security (task_ctx *) -> label

 Domain transition now consist of building a new label.
 To do this we walk each profile in the cred label and they can each have a transition

 | Profile |  |Transition |
 |---------|--|-----------|